-Skip Those Hard Nasty Years at University and College
+Those Hard Nasty Years at University

 How at 30 years of age to end up with 60 felony charges and a black-hole future.
 2015, Vlad’s a fine-looking, seemingly successful young Canadian; he stands in a November crowd of vibrant urban professionals at a party in an East York mansion.
 It's a youthful multi-cultured crowd-they put the homogeneous baby-boomers to shame, and not just with clothes and money.
 However, they are also a product of their immigrant parent’s best intentions.
 Vlad's pressed black dress-pants and shining silk shirt carry pricey designer labels and his shoes are practically creaking; he looks cool; like a million bucks.
 The young party-goers laugh and joke with him.
-Though they have cultural backgrounds from over the world and celebrate diversity, they're fully aware of their one important difference from Vlad.
+Though they have cultural backgrounds from all over the world and celebrate diversity, they're fully aware of their one important difference from Vlad.
 Indeed, Vlad is as well-off as the rest of them - better even - but he hasn't had to do the hard mundane university and college time of these young proficients surrounding him.
 He's as intelligent as them and comes from a nice suburban middle class Russian family in Etobicoke, the borough where the late Rob Ford and Doug Ford got their start in Toronto politics.

 He's a Head of the Game